Julius Caesar: Posterity

-Some ancient sources refer to the possibility of the tyrannicide, Marcus Junius Brutus, being one of Julius Caesar's illegitimate children.
+Some ancient sources refer to the possibility of the tyrannicide perpetrator, Marcus Junius Brutus, being one of Julius Caesar's illegitimate children.
 Caesar, at the time Brutus was born, was 15.
 Most ancient historians were sceptical of this and "on the whole, scholars have rejected the possibility that Brutus was the love-child of Servilia and Caesar on the grounds of chronology".